 Performance Assurance Considerations

-The Workgroup must:

-identify and assess any impact to Settlement and inform the PAC Chair and Secretary impact.

-consider any areas which PAC will need to monitor as a result of implementation if this Modification

-If ‘none’, please explain.

-Insert text here.

-[Check what was said for original DSR mod – 0844 said none.]
+[Checked what was said for original DSR mod – 0844 said none.]

-Workgroup Participanst and the Proposer did not believe that there were any Performance Considerations associated with this Modification.
+Workgroup Participants and the Proposer did not believe that there were any Performance Assurance Considerations associated with this Modification.

 Cross-Code Impacts

 IGT UNC may need a consequential change for consistency as has been the case for other recent DSR related Modifications.

+25 March 2024

+Workgroup Participants including the Proposer heard from C Gilbert (BUUK) who confirmed that the relevant text is already included in the IGT-UNC (based on the Legal Text which is drafted based on v2.0 of the Modification) and therefore no IGT Modification is likely to be required.

 EU Code Impacts